innokentiyt/pebble-lang-gen/README.md

 ### 4. Upload this file to the watch via the app

+Optionally, you can [preview](font_preview.md) the generated font files in Pebble SDK's emulator before sending the generated Language Pack to your phone and watch.

 ## References
 - Noto Universal font -- https://github.com/satbyy/go-noto-universal
 - `fontgen.py` -- https://gist.github.com/medicalwei/c9fdcd9ec19b0c363ec1